-When most people think of life insurance , the tax-free policy proceeds that are paid out to the policyholder's named beneficiaries when he or she dies are what usually come to mind.
-However, life insurance can be useful in other ways too, including helping you plan for your own retirement years.
+When most people think of life insurance , the tax-free policy proceeds that are paid out to the policyholder's beneficiaries when he or she dies are what usually come to mind.
+However, life insurance can be useful in other ways too, including helping you plan for your retirement years.

-Annuities have been common retirement planning vehicles for decades.
+Annuities have served as common retirement planning vehicles for decades.
 When you purchase an annuity, you are buying a life insurance product that has two distinct phases.
-The first phase is known as the "accumulation phase," during which you can either make a lump-sum deposit and watch the assets grow at a guaranteed rate, or make periodic deposits over months or years, seeing your annuity balance rise as your retirement date approaches.
-During the accumulation phase, your money grows tax-deferred.
+The first phase is known as the "accumulation phase," during which you can either make a lump-sum deposit and watch the assets grow at a guaranteed rate or make periodic deposits over months or years, seeing your annuity balance rise as your retirement date approaches.

 This can be used to supplement other sources of retirement income like Social Security and pension plan payments, providing you with the extra money you need, so that you can meet your financial obligations and have funds to live the retirement lifestyle you desire.

 The "indexed" part of IUL means that policyholders can index or tie their cash value to a financial market index, although the cash value is not invested directly into the stock market.
 If the underlying financial market is going up, the policy's cash value will rise proportionately.
 IUL policyholders also have some downside protection, with a guaranteed minimum interest rate.
 This means you don't have to worry about losing your entire cash value fund if markets take a prolonged downturn.
-And, IUL policies still have a guaranteed face amount of death benefits that will be paid to the policyholder's named beneficiary at the time of death of the insured.
+IUL policies still have a guaranteed face amount of death benefits that will be paid to the policyholder's named beneficiary at the time of death of the insured.